 Pharmaceutical companies are not in a position to give people an individual diagnosis or medical advice.
 Your doctor or pharmacist is the best person to give you advice on the treatment of your condition.

-Chemmart Isosorbide Mononitrate Sustained-Release 60 mg tablets are oval tablets with a cream coloured film coating and is half-scored on both sides.
+Chemmart Isosorbide Mononitrate Sustained-Release 60 mg tablets are cream, film-coated oval tablets of 13 mm length scored on both sides.

 They are available in blister packs of 30 tablets.